-Three butter cake layers make up this donut-inspired confection, complete with colorful glaze and rainbow sprinkles.
+Three butter cake layers make up this triple stack donut cake, complete with colorful glaze and rainbow sprinkles.
 It’s sure to bring smiles at any party!

 This past week has been filled with the deliberate business of comparing flooring samples, cabinet colors and counter tops for the kitchen remodel.
 The whole thing feels foreign to me; too serious, too adult.
 To balance out all of that grown-up stuff, I decided to create a cake that would bring genuine childlike joy to my face – extra sprinkles, please!

 Behold the Triple Stack Donut Cake.
 It’s big on fun and it’s too easy to make!
 It’s basically three giant butter cake donuts with the usual donut glaze and rainbow sprinkles.
 I’ve been mulling over the idea of a giant donut cake ever since I purchased a Savarin pan.
 I’ve yet to use the pan for its intended purpose, but I’ll get around to it eventually.

 Let’s just take a minute to let all those sprinkles sink in to our psyche.
 It makes me feel happy, and I hope it makes you feel happy too!
 And how about that adorable sprinkles scoop?!
 Brooke of Sucre Shop sent a couple to me and when I opened the box I let out a little squeal that made both pugs do a full head tilt.

 The butter cake recipe is from the Sprinkle Bakes book.
 It’s such a good basic butter cake that yields three 9-inch cake layers.
 Like the book says, it’s the perfect blank canvas for whatever flavors or colors you’d like to add to it.
 Sometimes I simply soak it with vanilla syrup.